ekut-es/hannah/README.md

 # Development

-This project uses pre commit hooks for auto formatting and static code analysis.
+This project uses precommit hooks for auto formatting and static code analysis.
-To enable pre commit hooks run the following command in a `poetry shell`.
+To enable precommit hooks run the following command in a `poetry shell`.

      pre-commit install